nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Marking assignments as done and Setting reminders for assignments features

-Both features are implemented in a similar way, though the reasons for implementation differs.There are also some differences in the implementation, which will be pointed out along the way.
+Both features are implemented similarly, though the reasons for implementation differs.There are also differences in the implementation, which will be mentioned along the way.

 ##### Marking assignments as done and Setting reminders for assignments
 The user can mark one or multiple assignments as done at a time.
 Similarly, the user can also set reminders for one or multiple assignments at a time.